MinghuiChen43/awesome-deep-phenomena/README.md

 ### Others: 2025

+- Position: Many generalization measures for deep learning are fragile. [[paper]](https://arxiv.org/abs/2510.18934)
+  - Shuofeng Zhang, Ard Louis.
+  - Key Word: Generalization Measures; Position.
+  - <details><summary>Digest</summary> This position paper argues that most post-mortem generalization measures for deep neural networks are fragile: very small changes in training (e.g., slightly adjusting learning rate or optimizer) can drastically alter their value or even reverse qualitative trends, despite the underlying model barely changing.
+The authors show that common measures like path norms, spectral norms, flatness proxies, and deterministic PAC-Bayes surrogates can all break under such perturbations, and even strong candidates like the PAC-Bayes origin bound fail to reflect differences in dataset complexity.
+In contrast, function-based and marginal-likelihood PAC-Bayes bounds better capture scaling with data complexity but are not post-hoc.
+The paper concludes that new generalization metrics should be rigorously audited for fragility rather than assumed reliable.

 - Transfer Learning in Infinite Width Feature Learning Networks. [[paper]](https://arxiv.org/abs/2507.04448)
   - Clarissa Lauditi, Blake Bordelon, Cengiz Pehlevan.
   - Key Word: Feature Learning; Transfer Learning.